 Spyderco ParaMilitary2 Black G-10

-- PARA MILITARY - Undeniably one of our most popular and in-demand designs, the Para Military distills the world-class...
+- AN IMPROVED CLASSIC - Undeniably one of Spyderco's most popular and in-demand designs, the Para Military 2 distills the...

 The Spyderco ParaMilitary2 is a plain-edged knife made with high-quality materials and a durable body.
 It has a blade thickness of three-and-a-half millimeters and comes with a nested compression lock.
 The handles are of G-10 laminate, and the blade has a unique blade shaped in the leaf style.